jasonwhite/button/README.md

 retrieved with an HTTP `GET` using the output's key.
 A `404` error code should be returned if it doesn't exist in the cache.

-The effectiveness of the cache relies on outputs being bit-for-bit reproducible given the same inputs to a task.
-Certain compilers (such as `gcc`) do indeed produce a bit-for-bit identical output every time it is executed for a given source file.
-However, others do not (such as Microsoft's `cl.exe`).
-To cope with this issue, "impure" compilers should be wrapped such that they create reproducible outputs.
-For example, in the case of Microsoft's C/C++ compiler, timestamps are embedded in the output files and should be stripped out.

 [Bazel]: http://bazel.io/
 [Buck]: https://buckbuild.com/